 Ophthalmologists receive generous compensation in the United States — earning an average of $201K per year, their standard salaries shoot well into the six-figure range.
 Geography and career duration each impact pay for this group, with the former having the largest influence.
 Most people who answered the questionnaire are men; 67 percent of Ophthalmologists are male.
 For the most part, Ophthalmologists enjoy their work and report high levels of job satisfaction.
 While around one in five report receiving no health benefits, a fair number do receive medical coverage, and about two-fifths have dental, as well.
-Respondents to the PayScale salary survey provided the data for this report.

 Job Description for Ophthalmologist

 While the similar professional names of optometrists can cause confusion for laymen, an ophthalmologist is an actual eye doctor.
 Ophthalmologists are not only certified to perform medical exams, but they also diagnose diseases, write prescriptions, and perform surgery.
 Many ophthalmologists are also familiar with laser vision-correction procedures, such as LASIK, and offer these services to patients.Read More...